 #26 Visit Bruce Lee and Brandon Lee’s Grave

-Located near the bustling neighborhood of Capital Hill you’ll find Bruce Lee and Brandon Lee’s gravesite.
+For Kung Fu movie fans, located near the bustling neighborhood of Capital Hill and Volunteer Park, you’ll find Bruce Lee and Brandon Lee’s gravesites.

 #27 Visit the Harry Potter-esque University of Washington Campus